 The Greater Kansas City Mental Health Coalition wants to engage Social Services agencies across the entire metro area to collaborate and support efforts that provide equal access to mental health education and prevention.
 It is our hope that an increase in health & wellness will allow Kansas City to thrive as a safe, healthy and successful community for generations to come.

 In 2010, a group of concerned individuals in the Jewish community began a frank conversation about mental illness, suicide and our community’s response to grief and loss.

 The result was the formation of the Jewish Community Mental Health Coalition made up of Jewish Family Services, the Rabbinical Association of Greater Kansas City, and a dedicated group of volunteers.

 The Coalition’s campaign to reduce the stigma of mental illness was launched in September 2013, but interest quickly grew beyond the Jewish community.
 In May 2014, more than a dozen community organizations came together to build on what started in the Jewish community by creating the Greater Kansas City Mental Health Coalition (GKCMHC).
-This Coalition, now made up of 32 partner organizations under the leadership of Jewish Family Services, pools resources and expertise to reduce the stigma of mental illness throughout the metro area.
+This Coalition, now made up of 32 partner organizations under the leadership of Jewish Family Services, continues to provide expertise, education and support to reduce the stigma of mental illness throughout the metro area.

 As a result of the success in reducing the stigma of mental illness & increasing healthy conversations about suicide, the Coalition is beginning to identify a new strategic plan with an emphasis on prevention education, services & support for families, schools and the community.